saif-ellafi/foundryvtt-minimal-ui/README.md

 ## Compatibility issues?

-I work on Minimal UI based on my personal preferences, and of course share it with others because I love doing so!
+I work on this module based on my personal preferences, and of course share it with others because I love doing so!

-Having this said, I only use a small limited subset of modules, and making it work with all of them out there takes work, which I am usually honestly not motivated to do.
+Having said that, I only use a small limited subset of modules myself, and making modules work with others out there takes work, which I am usually honestly not motivated to do.
 Do consider inviting me a Coffee and let me know which one doesn't work for you, I'll be more inspired afterwards :)

-One Exception: I won't support any modules behind a paycheck or a subscription.
-I believe paid modules should be the ones supporting free modules, and not the other way around.
-Sorry about that!

-Of course a second option is that you support Minimal UI and submit a Pull Request over here, absolutely welcome and more than glad to accept it!
-Most of Minimal UI settings are applied through CSS properties.
+Do track the issue however, it is good that it is not forgotten, or of course feel welcome to submit a pull request that makes it work and I'll happily accept it and give credits.

-Having said that, if you are a Module developer, do consider being Minimal UI Friendly.
+If you are a Module developer, do consider being Minimal UI Friendly.
 In terms of colors, this snippet may help you when sharing the colors that Minimal UI settings apply:
 ```
 if (game.modules.get('minimal-ui')?.active) {
   const rootStyle = document.querySelector(':root').style;